evernym/sdk/vcx/README.md

 ## OSX

-To build libvcx using scripts do the following steps --
+To build libvcx for OSX and iOS using scripts do the following steps --
 1) Add the following environment variables to your .bash_profile export PKG_CONFIG_ALLOW_CROSS=1 export CARGO_INCREMENTAL=1